Prince Rupert, British Columbia: 20th and 21st centuries

 Local politicians used the promise of a highway connected to the mainland as an incentive, and the city grew over the next several decades.
 US troops finally completed the road between Prince Rupert and Terrace during World War II to help move thousands of allied troops to the Aleutian Islands and the Pacific.
 Several forts were built to protect the city at Barrett Point and Fredrick Point.
-After the attack on Pearl Harbor, Mount Hays, the largest mountain to the southeast of the city, was planned to be levelled off by the Canadian government to allow for a potential airstrip due to its tactical location and advantage.
+After the attack on Pearl Harbor, the Canadian government planned to level off Mount Hays, the largest mountain to the southeast of the city, to allow for a potential airstrip due to its tactical location and advantage.

 After World War II, the fishing industry, particularly for salmon and halibut, and forestry became the city's major industries.
 Prince Rupert was considered the halibut capital of the world from the opening of the Canadian Fish & Cold Storage plant in 1912 until the early 1980s.
 A long-standing dispute over fishing rights in the Dixon Entrance to the Hecate Strait between American and Canadian fisherman led to the formation of the 54-40 or Fight Society.
 The United States Coast Guard maintains a base in nearby Ketchikan, Alaska.

 In 1946, the Government of Canada, through an order in council, granted the Department of National Defence the power to administer and maintain facilities to collect data for communications research.
 The Royal Canadian Navy was allotted forty positions, seven of which were in Prince Rupert.
 In either 1948 or 1949, Prince Rupert ceased operations, and the positions were relocated to RCAF Station Whitehorse, Yukon.
 The 1949 Queen Charlotte earthquake, with a surface wave magnitude of 8.1 and a maximum Mercalli intensity of VIII (severe), broke windows and swayed buildings on August 22.

 In summer 1958, Prince Rupert endured a riot over racial discrimination.
 Ongoing discontent with heavy-handed police practices towards Aboriginals escalated to rioting during BC centennial celebrations following the arrest of an Aboriginal couple.
 As many as 1,000 people (one-tenth of the city's population at the time) began smashing windows and skirmishing with police.
 The Riot Act was read for only the second time since Confederation.